The FullHalfWave Series (EF FHW): Dual Half-Wave EFHWs Reimagined for Real-World DX

 Theory Meets Reality

 ⚠️ This is currently a theoretical model.
-Matching, bandwidth, and real-world noise behavior still need to be field-tested.
-We will update this article with results once test deployments are complete.
+Final matching, bandwidth, and real-world noise/common-mode behavior still need field testing.
+We will update this article with deployment results once test installations are complete.

 The FullHalfWave EF FHW Series: 2 bands.
 Full half-wave resonance.
 Zero compromise.